Open Search -

 Result of the ladies’ monthly medal played on Saturday 5 May 1900; Mrs G T Sibbering, 132-46-86; Mrs A Jackson, 127-36-91; Mrs W Waddell, 133-40-93; Miss Williams, 140-40-100; Mrs Price Jones, 146-44-102; Miss Savours, 172-50-122.

 Below is the result of a one sided club match which was played at the Leys on Saturday 7 April 1900, Glamorganshire Golf Club ending up runaway winners.
-It was also announced that the Barry course had now been extended to 18 holes.
+It was also announced that the Barry course would eventually be extended to 18 holes.
 There was also a new club professional by the name of J Chitty who had joined the club from Lewes, he was reputed to be an excellent groundsman and coach and played a “first class” game.

 Barry Glamorganshire